yuyyuy113/SAS-projects/README.md

 # SAS-projects
-some simulation research project about design of clinical trials using SAS
+Simulation research project about design of clinical trials using SAS

+Explore the robustness of non-inferiority design in the recurrent events of clinical trials